 Recognizing that even with efficient mitigation efforts, the need to adapt to the impacts of climate change is unavoidable, the Convention catalyses adaptation to climate change and provides overall guidance on its assessment, planning and implementation.
 It acknowledges the vulnerability of all countries to the effects of climate change and calls for special efforts to ease the consequences, especially in developing countries that lack financial resources.

-In the early years of the Convention, adaptation received less attention than mitigation, as Parties wanted more certainty on the impacts of and vulnerability to climate change.
+In the early years of the Convention, adaptation received less attention than mitigation, partly because Parties wanted more certainty on the impacts of and vulnerability to climate change, partly because mitigation was perceived as the more urgent collective task.
 When the IPCC Third Assessment Report was released, adaptation gained traction, and Parties agreed on a process to address adverse effects and to establish funding arrangements for adaptation.
 Currently, work on adaptation takes place under different Convention bodies.
 The Adaptation Committee (AC), established under the Cancun Adaptation Framework (CAF), is a major step towards coherence in addressing adaptation.

 Background on the UNFCCC: the international response to climate change